bhopals/english-vocabs/boohers-rules-of-business-grammar.md

   - Dilbert hired `a` turkey for an assistant.
   - Wilmo considers it `an` honor to speak to an artisan of your clibar.
     (The `h` is silent, so the word begins with a VOWEL Sound, hence `an` is used)

+## PART 4 - ADJECTIVE and ADVERB ATTITUDES

+- ADJECTIVES tell more about NOUNS and PRONOUNS.
+These describing words limit or expand the meaning of the nouns or pronouns they sorround

+  - EXAMPLES
+    - The `late` `march` report.
+    - Those `ugly`, `torn` chairs in the lobby.
+    - That `bulk-volume` contract signed last week.
+    - His `manipulative` manager working in the back office.

+- ADVERBS tell more about VERBS, ADVERBS, ADJECTIVES, and sometimes the whole sentence.
+  - EXAMPLES
+    - He resigned `quickly` after they discovered the fraud.
+    - The competition is so `much` stronger that it was last season.
+    - He found it `very` difficult to do a good job.
+    - `Frankly`, I don't care who wins the contract.

+### 36. She Did Things Differently

+- Adjectives Modifying Verbs - A No-No

+### 37. The Team played Real Good

+- Well versus Good

+### 38. This Job Is More Simpler Than What I Had Before

+- Comparing With More and Most

+### 39. It Is The Most Unique Gift I've Ever Received!

+- Unique, Round, Sorrounded, Square, Perfect - or Not?

+### 40. This Checkout - 20 Items or Less

+- Less Versus Fewer

+### 41. He Has Over a Millon Miles on That Airline.

+- Over Versus More Than

+### 42. I Like Smaller Cars

+- Incomplete Comparisons